Christmas w/ Judy

 The times that I was colder than I’ve ever been.

 Dad and his friend Jim took me to see a Detroit Lions football game sometime in the late 60’s.
 I was young enough and small enough that I didn’t even fill the seat.
 Dad and Jim were both big guys but that was the day I wished we didn’t have arm rests on the seats so they could sit closer together.
-We were in the upper deck and the winds were coming straight into our faces from the north.
+We were in the upper deck of Tiger Stadium and the winds were coming straight into our faces from the north.

 Posted in Uncategorized | Comments Off on Darn Cold